Where Are We? The 4 Stages of Business EvolutionMay 17, 2022

 - Establish a presence on a confined front

 - Then, expand into adjacent areas

-As business leaders—and even as customers outside of the work we do in the industries we serve—this evolution can be seen and applied everywhere.
+This evolution can be seen and applied everywhere.
 No matter if you’re the owner of an accounting firm or a popsicle stand, the stages hold true.
 You can’t shortcut them.
-You can’t be in more than one stage.
-And you can’t go out of order.
+You can’t be in more than one stage at a time, and you can’t go out of order.